-Fast, safe furnace repair β we're there before the cold night gets worse.
-LC Heating & Air provides honest diagnostics and reliable repairs for Studio City homes.
+Fast, safe furnace repair — we're there before the cold night gets worse.
+LC Heating & Air provides honest, flat-rate diagnostics and expert repairs for all gas and electric furnaces in Studio City.

-A broken furnace in LA might not mean subzero temperatures, but temperatures drop into the 40s in winter.
-LC Heating & Air repairs all types of furnaces β gas, electric, heat pump, and dual-fuel β throughout Greater Los Angeles.
+A broken furnace in LA might not mean subzero temperatures, but temperatures drop into the 40s in Hollywood winters and the 30s in the San Fernando Valley.
+LC Heating & Air repairs all types of furnaces — gas, electric, heat pump, and dual-fuel — throughout Greater Los Angeles.
 We prioritize furnace calls because a failed heat exchanger or gas leak can be dangerous.
 We respond quickly and diagnose safely.

 Local HVAC considerations